 The Yan Lab is interested in understanding structure, function and regulation of mammalian ion channels related to pain, neurological diseases and cancer.
 Ion channels are membrane protein complexes that translocate ions across cell or organelle membranes, underlying a broad range of the most basic physiological processes from nerve and muscle excitability, to membrane potential setting, pH/cell volume regulation, secretion and absorption.
-Ion channels have long been key therapeutic targets in disease intervention and pharmaceutical drug development because of their direct involvement in diverse diseases, vulnerability to small molecular modulation (blockers or activators), and accessibility for direct activity measurement on cell membranes by patch-clamp recording from whole cell to single molecule levels.
-We are currently interested in multiple research directions.
+Ion channels have long been key therapeutic targets in disease intervention and pharmaceutical drug development because of their direct involvement in diverse diseases, vulnerability to small molecular modulation, and accessibility for direct activity measurement on cell membranes by patch-clamp recording from whole cell to single molecule levels.
+We are interested in multiple research directions.

 1. Functional proteomics of native mammalian ion channel signaling complexes

-The large-conductance, calcium and voltage-activated potassium channel (BK, also termed as BKCa, Maxi-K, KCa1.1 or Slo1) is a unique member of the mammalian K+ channel family, which has the largest single channel conductance and is dually activated by membrane voltage and intracellular Ca2+.
+The large-conductance, Ca2+ and voltage-activated K+ channel (BK, also termed as BKCa, Maxi-K, KCa1.1 or Slo1) is a unique member of the mammalian K+ channel family, which has the largest single channel conductance and is dually activated by membrane voltage and intracellular Ca2+.
 BK channels consist of pore-forming, voltage-, and Ca2+-sensing α and auxiliary β and γ subunits.
 The auxiliary γ subunits display an exceptionally large range of capabilities in shifting the BK channel’s voltage dependence of activation towards the hyperpolarizing direction by 145 – 20 mV in the absence of Ca2+.
 BK channels are innovative drug targets for disorders of almost every organ system.
 BK channels play a variety of physiologically important roles, such as neuronal firing and neurotransmitter release, frequency tuning of auditory hair cells, hormone secretion, and contractile tone of smooth muscles.
 Defects in BK channels can cause epilepsy and paroxysmal dyskinesia, high blood pressure, urinary incontinence, and erectile dysfunction.
 BK channels possess many biophysical features that make them an ideal system for studying allosteric mechanisms of channel gating and modulation by regulatory proteins and drugs.
 We are interested in studying: 1) the central pore gating mechanisms of BK channels; 2) the molecular mechanisms of BK channel modulation by auxiliary γ subunits; 3) the physiological and pathological roles of BK channel auxiliary γ subunits in learning and memory, movement and coordination, and neurological disorders; 4) the molecular mechanisms and physiological roles of BK channel-NMDA receptor coupling complexes in brain.